Skip to main content

 1. Jacobs powers Packers to victory.
 Josh Jacobs' move to Green Bay has been quite successful in 2024, and Packers fans will remember this day as one of his landmark performances in his first season in Wisconsin.
 Jacobs paced Green Bay's offense with hard running Sunday, churning out 106 yards and three touchdowns on 26 attempts, breaking tackles routinely and generally serving as a nightmare for San Francisco's defense.
 He became the first player to have three-plus rushing touchdowns in a game against the 49ers since Atlanta's Devonta Freeman -- running for Kyle Shanahan's Falcons offense -- had three rushing TDs in Week 15, 2016, versus San Francisco.
 That's the type of performance that resonates for weeks, demanding opposing defenses commit resources to limiting Jacobs.
 Had Jordan Love's receivers caught a few more of his accurate downfield tosses, he'd have put up gaudier numbers, too.
 Instead, the Packers dominated with a balanced attack, running up the score in a game that was in their control from the first quarter.

 2. Niners stumble to concerning defeat.
-Yes, Brandon Allen was forced to play in place of Brock Purdy, but this was a total team loss.
+Yes, Brandon Allen was forced to play in place of Brock Purdy, who missed the game due to a shoulder injury, but this was a total team loss.
 San Francisco turned it over three times, turning a 10-point deficit into a 28-point loss.
 The 49ers committed nine (accepted) penalties, including one that wiped out an 87-yard Deebo Samuel kick return at the start of the second half.
 These mental errors frequently put them behind the sticks, and without Purdy, the task of gaining a fresh set of downs became significantly more difficult.
 Allen missed a few throws (including his interception, which led to Green Bay's third-quarter touchdown), but the quarterback change wasn't the sole reason for the defeat.
 Green Bay ran it down San Francisco's throats, dominated time of possession and emerged as the superior team.
-The 49ers' offense, meanwhile, was way too one-dimensional, failing to establish a ground game presence and putting too much responsibility on Allen's shoulders.
+The 49ers offense, meanwhile, was way too one-dimensional, failing to establish a ground game presence and putting too much responsibility on Allen's shoulders.
 At 5-6, the 49ers aren't out of the NFC West race by any means, but the fashion in which they lost Sunday was startling.
 They better hope they get Purdy back soon and can correct their many mental mistakes before hitting the road for Buffalo next week.

 3. Green Bay's defense has a banner day.
 Well, would you look at that, Xavier McKinney picked off another opposing quarterback.
 The safety who entered Week 12 tied for the league lead in interceptions added another one to his ledger Sunday, closing on a pass thrown slightly behind Samuel and catching his seventh INT of the season off the deflection before returning in 48 yards, setting up another Packers score.
-That was the theme of the day for Green Bay's defense, which played with their hair on fire, flying around the field to deny the 49ers from gaining additional yards, forcing three takeaways and consistently positioning their offense in advantageous spots to turn the extra possessions into points.
+That was the theme of the day for Green Bay's defense, which played with its hair on fire, flying around the field to deny the 49ers from gaining additional yards, forcing three takeaways and consistently positioning their offense in advantageous spots to turn the extra possessions into points.
 Green Bay only surrendered one drive of importance all afternoon, an 11-play, 65-yard march that ended in a great George Kittle touchdown grab.
 Otherwise, Green Bay was a suffocating bunch, shutting down the 49ers and making a minor statement of relevance to the rest of the NFC.

-Next Gen Stats Insight from 49ers-Packers (via NFL Pro): Josh Jacobs rushed 26 times for 106 yards and three touchdowns in the Packers' Week 12 victory over the 49ers, recording the most missed tackles forced (15) for a ball carrier in a game this season.
+Next Gen Stats Insight from 49ers-Packers (via NFL Pro): Josh Jacobs rushed 26 times for 106 yards and three touchdowns in the Packers' Week 12 victory over the 49ers, recording the most missed tackles forced (15) for a ball-carrier in a game this season.
 Jacobs forced a missed tackle on 57.7% of his carries, his season high.

 NFL Research: At 8-3, the Packers remain in third place in the incredibly strong NFC North, owning the best record by any team in third place or worse entering Week 13 since the 1970 NFL-AFL merger.